 President and Chief Operating Officer

-An active member of the Toy Industry Association (TIA), Shirley was elected to the Board of Directors in February of 2010.
+An active member of the Toy Industry Association (TIA), Price was elected to the Board of Directors in February of 2010.
 She also holds the position of co-chair on both the PlayCon and Toy of the Year (TOTY) Award Committees.
-She is also a member of Women In Toys and received the Wonder Woman In Toys Award for Manufacturing in 2011.
+Additionally, she is a member of Women In Toys and received the Wonder Woman In Toys Award for Manufacturing in 2011.

-Shirley is a graduate of Catherine College she lives in Southern California with her husband and two children.
+Price is a graduate of Catherine College.
+She lives in Southern California with her husband and two children.